 To the uninitiated, the markings can be overwhelming.
 However, the majority are marking distances, similar to American footballers keeping track of which yard line they’re on.
 These markings also help players line up their shots and observe any natural banks or inclines on the green.
 This is similar to a golfer gauging a green’s terrain in order to predict a ball’s behaviour.

 A Brief Guide To A Lawn Bowls Green

 Lawn bowls is played on a green, which is a square patch of grass, or an approved synthetic grass alternative, such as Astro Turf.
 If the grass is natural, it must be meticulously maintained, much like golf courses take special care of their greens.

 The Shape And Size Of A Lawn Bowl Green

-A lawn bowling green is a square that generally ranges between 31m to 40m (34-43.5 yards).
+A lawn bowling green is a square that generally ranges between 31m to 40m (34-43.5 yards) – as defined in the rules for lawn bowls.
 The square shape allows players to play north to south one week and east to west another week.
 The rotation of play helps preserve the green.
 In each far corner of the green, there might also be a flag.

 The Ditch: Lawn Bowl Green Boarder

 The lawn bowling green’s most notable marker is the ditch.
 This tiny moat is 200mm-380mm wide (8-12 inches) and has a depth between 50mm-200mm (2-8 inches).
 It is there to safely “catch” bowls that have gone out of bounds so they do not get damaged by surfaces beyond the green.
 It also provides an easy-to-see boundary.

 Surrounding the ditch will be a plinth on the side of the play.
 This is to prevent bowls from rolling into the ditch.
 Of course, it doesn’t save them all, but most will come to rest against it.